 What if I already have a tradition that is not Greencraft Wicca?

 SWC has circles of various traditions, a number of them being something other than witchcraft.
 Founder and Executive Director David Oringderff tells us that SWC was founded at a time when Wicca was predominant in the Pagan world, but that SWC has always been intended as an open organization, there to serve the growing and changing needs of today’s Pagan world.

 Tell me more about applying to Sacred Well Congregation.

-SWC is busy updating their materials and web site to accommodate new CHS students.
-SWC states that: “Upon completion of the CMC and when accepted by SWC (we will do background checks) you will be given emissary [deacon] status so you can start performing clergy duties right away.
-You will have some “strict reporting requirements for a year and a day.”
+SWC has been updating their materials and web site to accommodate new CHS students.
+SWC states that: “Upon completion of the CMC and when accepted by SWC (we will do background checks) you will be given deacon status so you can start performing clergy duties right away.
+You will have some strict reporting requirements for 21 months (3 years including the 15 months of the CMC program).
 After that, assuming all goes well and we are both still happy with each other, you are given clergy status.
 There are still reporting requirements for clergy, but far less rigorous.”
-If you intend to apply for emissary and then clergy status, we recommend that you start by joining SWC as a member at the time that you begin your certificate studies.
+If you intend to apply for deacon and then clergy status, we recommend that you start by joining SWC as a member at the time that you begin your certificate studies.”